 Do You Know these Compulsory Gas Stove Installation Requirements?

 When it comes to a functional kitchen upgrade, you can’t go past a new gas stove and cooktop.
-While it won’t add a lot to your kitchen’s aesthetic, an upgraded gas cooker can make a big difference when it comes time to cook with it.
+While it will not add a lot to your kitchen’s aesthetic, an upgraded gas cooker can make a big difference when it comes time to cook with it.

 Installing a gas cooker isn’t as simple as just connecting it to the gas line, however.
-There are various different statutory requirements that must be met for it to be installed safely and legally.
+There are various different statutory requirements that must be met for a safe and legal gas cooking appliance installation.

 We’ve been in the gas fitting business for over 25 years and know the ins and outs of these regulations.
-Here are some of the standards a professional plumber/gas fitter from Metropolitan will ensure your new gas appliances meet.
+If you’re looking for direct gas appliance installation instructions, you’ve come to the wrong place.
+However, here are some of the standards a professional plumber/gas fitter from Metropolitan will ensure your new gas appliances meet.

 Compliant Gas Stove Installation Today

 A gas fitter from Metropolitan can be with you today and will ensure your new gas stove meets all local regulations.
 Available 24/7 for all gas fitting services, get in touch with us now and your gas stove can be installed today.

 Domestic gas cooking appliances use a naked flame to cook as opposed to electric ovens which just have a heated plate.
 For safety reasons, this means there are several minimum clearances your new gas cooktop installation must meet.